JamesBrel/Export_Groups_From_Photoshop/readme.md

 OR

-Simply after downloading my **Export_Groups** folder from GitHub, you integrate your **Photoshop file in .psd format** into the folder, and then you open your Photoshop file.
+Simply after downloading my **Export_Groups_From_Photoshop** folder from GitHub, you integrate your **Photoshop file in .psd format** into the folder, and then you open your Photoshop file.
 Once in the window, you activate the " script by going through Photoshop **"File > Scripts > Browse"** menu items.

     Good Use, You will not be disappointed 😉😉😉